-Management is responsible for the other information.
-The other information comprises the Board of Directors' report which we obtained prior to the date of this auditor's report and the Internal Sharia Supervisory Committee's report which is expected to be made available to us after that date.
+Management is responsible for the other information, which comprises the Board of Directors' report.
 The other information does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance or conclusion thereon.